Skip to main content

 The answer, as always in trichology, is: it depends.

-For more reactive conditions, like telogen effluvium (sudden, diffuse shedding often caused by stress, illness or diet), red light can support recovery—but only after the trigger has been addressed.
+For more reactive conditions, like telogen effluvium (sudden, diffuse shedding often caused by stress, illness or diet), red light can support recovery, but only after the initial trigger has been addressed.
 Here, the aim is to restore normal cycling, not fight a chronic pattern.
+Then there are the complex cases.
+In lichen planopilaris or other scarring alopecias, inflammation attacks the follicle directly, and once scarring sets in, regrowth becomes less likely.
+Red light may help reduce inflammation and support surrounding tissue, but it cannot revive follicles on it's own.

 Hair thinning in women, can straddle categories: partly hormonal, partly inflammatory, partly dietary, and sometimes made worse by tension or styling practices.
-In these cases, red light might help—but likely needs to be paired with topical actives, nutritional support, or injectables.
+In these cases, red light might help, but likely needs to be paired with topical actives, nutritional support, or injectables.

 What about seborrheic dermatitis?
 That’s where blue light enters the scene.
 Unlike red light, blue light stays near the skin’s surface and has powerful antimicrobial effects.
-It can help reduce yeast overgrowth and calm the irritation that leads to itching, flaking, and inflammation—all of which can indirectly affect hair retention.
+It can help reduce yeast overgrowth and calm the irritation that leads to itching, flaking, and inflammation, all of which can indirectly affect hair retention.

 Efficacy of Red Light Therapy Across Hair Loss Types